F A Q

 Our reviews come in two flavors: Full Reviews and Bitesize Reviews.

-Full Reviews include all details of our review of a cigar along with a summary of our likes, dislikes and recommendations.
-All pictures are full size and we include a fair amount of historical, background and even anecdotal information on the manufacturer.
+Full Reviews include all details of a cigar along with a summary of our likes, dislikes and recommendations.
+All pictures are full size and we include a fair amount of historical background and even anecdotal information on the manufacturer.
 The “Full Monte.”

 Do you smoke the whole cigar?

 Yes and no. In almost all cases we smoke all sizes of cigars to within one to one and a half inches of the cap.
 In certain cases where poor construction or unintended taste issues become prohibitive, our reviewers may conclude the review at any time.